Chronic cough

 How is chronic cough diagnosed?

-Despite the fact that it is very common, many people with chronic cough may experience difficulty getting a diagnosis from their healthcare professional, due to a lack of understanding or awareness of the condition.
+Despite the fact that it is very common, many people with chronic cough may find it difficult to get a diagnosis from their healthcare professional, due to a lack of understanding or awareness of the condition.
+A chest X-ray, a lung function test (known as spirometry test) and full blood count to look for allergic cells (eosinophils) should be performed.

 How is chronic cough treated?

-A number of treatments are available for chronic cough.
+Several treatments are available for chronic cough.
 Different treatments work for different people so you may need to try a few options to find the best one for you.
-The main drug groups include:

 Are there any other ways I can manage my symptoms?